Barakkol33/docs/defensive-programming/README.md

 ### Implementation

 - Capabilities / APIs:
   - Random number generation: hardware entropy sources for cryptographic randomness.
   - Key generation & storage: create asymmetric keys inside the TPM and keep private keys non-exportable.
   - Digital signatures & encryption: TPM can sign or decrypt using keys that never leave the module.
   - Sealing: bind secrets to platform state (PCRs) so keys or secrets can only be unsealed when the system is in a known good state.
-  - Attestation: provide cryptographic proof of boot/measured state (used in secure boot, remote attestation).
 - Protection against side channels:
   - The TPM’s isolation reduces the risk that private keys are trivially read by software; however, TPMs can still be subject to sophisticated physical side-channel analysis (power, EM) if an attacker has physical access.
 TPMs reduce the attack surface for software-based side channels by not exporting sensitive key material.
 - Practical uses:
   - Disk encryption key storage (e.g., BitLocker), secure boot chains, attestation for cloud VMs, measured launch of sensitive workloads.
 - Security guarantee:
   - The promise is that private keys and certain operations happen inside a hardened module — the module enforces that sensitive material never leaves it in the clear.

 ## Notes